JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 ## Todo app with localStorage

+- add to local storage, tasks should be saved between refreshes #DONE
+- delete a task also from local storage #DONE
 - Search through tasks
-- add to local storage, tasks should be saved between refreshes
-- delete a task also from local storage
 - style the interface
 - skeleton CSS for a start
 - Google icons or fontawesome